tumblr/TMTumblrSDK/README.md

 ```

 After running `pod install`, you'll have an Xcode workspace that includes not
 only your application but also the Tumblr SDK and its dependencies.
-There aren't
+That's really
-any more steps!
+all there is to it.

 ### Documentation

 Appledoc for the SDK can be found [here](http://tumblr.github.com/TMTumblrSDK/docs/html/).
-If you install the Tumblr SDK using CocoaPods, the docset will automatically be added
+If you install the Tumblr SDK using CocoaPods, the docset is automatically added
 to Xcode for you.

 ## Authentication